-If an Emergency Ex Parte Order is granted, a full hearing must be held within ten days (unless extended by the Court) to provide the opposing party the opportunity to be heard.
+If an Emergency Ex Parte Order is granted, a full hearing must be held within fifteen days (unless extended by the Court) to provide the opposing party the opportunity to be heard.

 Required form: Motion and Affidavit for Emergency Ex Parte Order Form #650

 Sample form: Use this SAMPLE Motion and Affidavit for Emergency Ex Parte Order Form to guide you on how to fill out the form correctly.

 If you wish to file for temporary relief or a temporary Court Order (i.e. you would like financial relief or temporary custody), you may file a Motion for Interim Relief.
 "Interim Relief" refers to a temporary Court Order that would be in place until a full hearing can be held.

 - The difference between a Motion For Interim Relief and a Motion For An Emergency Ex Parte Order is that the Motion For Interim Relief will not be granted until the opposing party has been served with the Motion and given time to respond to it.
 This may take anywhere from several days to weeks, depending on how quickly service occurs.